pandas-dev/pandas/doc/source/getting_started/index.rst

             <div id="collapseFive" class="collapse" data-parent="#accordion">
                 <div class="card-body">

-There is no need to loop over all rows of your data table to do calculations, data manipulations on a column work elementwise.
+There is no need to loop over all rows of your data table to do calculations.
+Data manipulations on a column work elementwise.
 Adding a column to a :class:`DataFrame` based on existing data in other columns is straightforward.

 .. image:: ../../_static/schemas/05_newcolumn_2.svg